21 garden screening ideas for privacy and style – with design tips from garden experts

 (Image credit: Future PLC)

-There are plenty of benefits to having a movable garden screen – it can shield you from the neighbours if they’re outside and entertaining, you can sunbathe in private and you can move it to create shade when you want a cooler but relaxing environment.
+There are plenty of benefits to a movable garden screen – it can shield you from the neighbours, allowing you to sunbathe in private, and you can move it to create shade when you want a cooler but relaxing environment.

-A brilliant twist on a movable screen, is to use bamboo in a planter on castor wheels.
-Bamboo is one of the fasted growing plants and offers a dense screen of foliage.
-The planter will be heavy so beware that this will work better on decking or another hard service.
+A brilliant twist on a movable screen is to use bamboo in a planter on castor wheels.
+Bamboo is one of the fastest-growing plants and offers a dense screen of foliage.
+The planter will be heavy, so beware that this will work better on decking or another hard surface.

 outdoor living wall as part of fence, full of colour and plants, lawn